 To get there drive west from Sedona on US 89A.
 Just outside town, turn south on FR 216 (Upper Red Rock Loop Road).
 Drive about 1.5 miles and follow the signs to Red Rock Crossing.
 All roads except the short segment leading from Red Rock Crossing Road to the picnic area are paved.

 Boynton Vista Trail

 The Boynton Vista trail is the shortest trail on this list.
 This 0.6 miles trail (1.2 miles roundtrip) is an easy but steady climb up to the Boynton Spires, an interesting rock formation.
-While we where there a family with two kids under 10 was hiking it, they were going slow but both of the kids made it to the top with no problems.
+While we were there a family with two kids under 10 was hiking it, they were going slow but both of the kids made it to the top with no problems.

-From the overlook you get sweeping open vistas of many rock formations including Deadman’s Pass and Mescal Mountain to the east; Capitol Butte, Chimney Rock, and Courthouse Butte to the south; and Boynton Canyon and the Enchantment Rock.
+From the overlook, you get sweeping open vistas of many rock formations including Deadman’s Pass and Mescal Mountain to the east; Capitol Butte, Chimney Rock, and Courthouse Butte to the south; and Boynton Canyon and the Enchantment Rock.
 This is an ideal trail if you are looking for a quick hike as you can probably do it in under one hour, even at a slow pace.

 An easy 1.4 mile loop can be made from the Thunder Mountain Trailhead using Lower Chimney Rock Trail and the southern portion of the Thunder Mountain Trail.
 This is an easy level trail but there is little shade so it’s better to do it early in the morning.
 The Thunder Mountain trailhead is located in a quiet residential area and I added it to the list because it’s an easy trail and it’s also very convenient as it’s close to town and it’s not as popular as other trails so you get to connect more with nature and don’t run into so many people as you do in other trails.